 Lean lock if:

-You are within 30 to 45 days of closing, your debt-to-income ratio is already snug, or your payment target only works near today's rate sheet.
-A small backup in pricing can matter more than the upside of waiting.
+You are within 30 to 45 days of closing, your debt-to-income ratio is already snug, your cash-to-close is tight, your seller credit depends on a specific rate/points setup, or your payment only works near today's quote.
+Protecting the approval can matter more than chasing a small improvement.

 Float more comfortably if: